snandiDS/prokseq-v2.0/README.md

-        RUVSeq          :       Remove Unwanted Variation from RNA-Seq Data RColorBrewer    :       Required to create nice looking color palettes especially for thematic maps, used with RUVSeq.
+        RUVSeq          :       Remove Unwanted Variation from RNA-Seq Data RColorBrewer    :       Required to create nice looking color palettes especially for thematic maps, used with RUVSeq. reshape2        :       To transform data between wide and long formats.

 PYTHON LIBRARIES: